 Let's review some of the most cherished among Italian holidays, which are not known or practiced in the rest of the world.
 If you'd like to know more about specific holidays in our beautiful peninsula, check out the scroll down menu on the left and pick your favorite!

-Celebrated on the sixth of January, it originally began as a celebration of the birth of Jesus, and is still celebrated as that in
+The Epiphany is celebrated on the sixth of January and it originally symbolized the birth of Jesus.
+It is still celebrated as that in

-Greek for "miracle," Epiphany came to be known as a celebration of three important events that took place early in Jesus' life: his visit with the three magi, his baptism by John the Baptist, and the first miracle he performed at the wedding in Cana.
+Greek for "miracle," the word "epiphany" came to be known as a celebration of three important events that took place early in Jesus' life: the visit to the a newly born Jesus of the Three Wise Kings, or Magi, his baptism by John the Baptist, and the first miracle he performed, at the wedding in Cana.

 FESTIVAL OF THE REPUBLIC

-June 2nd marks the day in 1946 when Italy voted in a referendum to abolish the monarchy and become a republic.
+The second of June marks the day in 1946 when Italy voted in a referendum to abolish the monarchy and become a republic.
 Support for the monarchy had plunged because the king of Italy had supported Mussolini.
 So hostile was the public, that the royal family was exiled from Italy as punishment, an exile that only ended recently.
 The high moment of the festival is the parade of the Armed Forces in Rome.

 FEAST OF ST. STEPHEN

 The Feast of St. Stephen is celebrated on the twenty-sixth of December, the day after Christmas.
 It is part of the Twelve Days of Christmas, and honors the first martyr for the Newborn King, Stephen.